 Providing an overview of the African language journalism landscape, this book examines the challenges of operating sustainable African language media businesses.
-The chapters examine the political economy of African language media, the management of African Language media and consider case studies of the sucesses and failures of African language newspapers, and the challenges of developing quality journalism.
+The chapters explore the political economy and management of African language media and consider case studies of the successes and failures of African language newspapers, as well as the challenges of developing quality journalism.

 Covering print and digital newspapers and broadcast journalism, this book will be of interest to scholars of media and journalism in Africa.

 Introduction Abiodun Salawu